Skip to main content

 Yes.
 There is no limit to the number of terminals, and the solution supports time zones.

-Remember to set the correct time zone in the policies under Enterprise settings.
+Remember to set the correct time zone on the policies under Enterprise settings.

 What are the requirements for the camera and setup to ensure the QR scanner works optimally?

-Since the time registration app runs as a 24/7 terminal with a built-in web-based QR scanner, the brand or type of device is not crucial.
-What matters most is camera quality, placement, and lighting conditions.
+Since the time tracking app runs as a 24/7 terminal with a built-in web-based QR scanner, the brand or type of device used is not crucial.
+The most important factors are the camera quality, placement, and lighting conditions around the scanning area.

 1. Camera requirements (minimum recommendations)